 In case if the issue is not resolved then put in place a proper escalation channel within your team.
 You must ensure that none of your team members get into an argument with customers.
 Hire a strong retention team which will be handling all the refund request.
 Try some CRM solutions that will help you to manage your customers better.

 17. What Are Some Alternatives To Credit Card Payments?

 Most of the economies across the world are growing at a very fast speed.
 Financial Institutions have found many alternative ways of payment processing.
-Few of the most common alternatives are: Electronics check or Bitcoins.
+Few of the most common alternatives are Electronics check or Bitcoins.
 It will still take time for bitcoin to get a legal status across the world.
 But Electronic check, is a 100% legal solution across the United States.
 If you sell your services and products in the United States then you can use echeck.
-The system verifies account number, routing number, and availability of funds.
+The system verifies the account number, routing number, and availability of funds.
 High Risk and Bad Credit merchants can get the echeck payment gateway option.